Once you have created an environment and reinforcement learning agent, you can train the

 Update the current action with the next action (a←a') and update the current observation with the next observation (s←s').

-Break if the episode termination conditions defined in the environment are met.
+Terminate the episode if the termination conditions defined in the environment are met.

 If the training termination condition is met, terminate training.
 Otherwise, begin the next episode.